bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Transaction</h4>

-From the specification: "*A transaction is used to interact with the data in a database.
+From the specification: <i>"A transaction is used to interact with the data in a database.
 Whenever data is read or written to the database, this is done by using [a transaction](https://www.w3.org/TR/IndexedDB/#dfn-transaction).